haleykwok/Website_Hugo_Academic/content/_index.md

           description: |2-
               Responsibilities include: Using Large Language Model for Code and Documentation in the field of Software Engineering and create tools with React.js

-        - title: IoT and ultra-wideband (UWB) Positioning developer
+        - title: IoT and ultra-wideband (UWB) Positioning Developer
           company: Massachusetts Institute of Technology (MIT) Hong Kong Innovation Node
           company_url: 'https://hkinnovationnode.mit.edu/'
           company_logo: